-(If it receives a specific ([configurable]) character from the serial port ([same start character as Connect Mode's start character]).

-- Modem control signal

-(When the modem control pin is asserted on the serial line corresponding to the tunnel.)
+(If it receives a specific ([configurable]) character from the serial port ([same start character as Connect Mode's start character]). - Modem Control Asserted (When the modem control pin is asserted on the serial line corresponding to the tunnel.) - Modem Emulation

-- Modem emulation